Houston Bus Accident Attorney

 Government-Owned Bus Accidents

 Government bus accident claims are far different from private buses.
 For one, government entities can be more immune to lawsuits.
 In many cases, it is a challenge to recover compensation for damages because it is difficult to file a claim.
 Each state has different procedural rules for filing a claim against the government.
 For the most part, victims must file claims directly with the local entity responsible for operating the bus during the accident.
 Sometimes, multiple parties can be held responsible for contributory negligence, and if a private party is included on that list, you'll have more options at your disposal.
-Call us for a free review to learn what you can do.
+Call us for a free review to learn how our Texas bus accident attorneys can help.

 - The specific person, entity, or employee that was allegedly negligent